Furness & Evans

-Furness & Evans was a Philadelphia architectural partnership, established in 1881, between architect Frank Furness and his former chief draftsman, Allen Evans.
+Furness & Evans was a Philadelphia-based architectural partnership, established in 1881, between architect Frank Furness and his former chief draftsman, Allen Evans.
 In 1886, other employees were made partners, and the firm became Furness, Evans & Company.
 George Howe worked in the firm and later became a partner at Mellor & Meigs, another Philadelphia firm.

 A number of its works are listed on the U.S. National Register of Historic Places.